 AIDL has no explicit concept of major versions; instead, this is

 incorporated into package names.
-For instance, AIDL might use the package name
+For example, AIDL might use the package name

 bluetooth2